 Zambia is a landlocked country bordered by eight countries; Democratic Republic of the Congo to the north, Tanzania to the north-east, Malawi to the east, Mozambique, Zimbabwe, Botswana and Namibia to the south, and Angola to the west.You can either fly in or enter through one of Zambian Border Posts.

-The country is about 753,000 (Seven Hundred and Fifty Three Thousand square kilometres).
+The Map of Zambia shows that the country is about 753,000 (Seven Hundred and Fifty Three Thousand square kilometres).
 Most of which is made up of savannahs or sparsely wooded grassland.
 With a population of about 14.54 million, the countryside is sparsely populated.

 The Zambian population consists of 98% African, 1.1 % European and about 0.2% other races.
 Of these, Christians dominate, followed by Islam, and Hindu.
 Some people still believe in traditional beliefs.